Improving C-section Safety

 Lifebox is working with partners to adapt its surgical infection reduction program – Clean Cut – to improve the safety of C-sections in Ethiopia where the majority of C-sections are essential surgical procedures.
 In Ethiopia, there is an estimated SSI rate following C-section of 9% and infections and complications following C-sections are estimated to cause 15% of maternal deaths in the country.

-We are currently implementing the program at nine maternity hospitals in Ethiopia as part of a rigorous study to evaluate its impact in C-section care, and improve the safety of women undergoing this common operation.
-So far, 7,000 patients have been observed as part of the study.
+From June 2021 to August 2023, Lifebox adapted its surgical infection reduction program – Clean Cut – to specifically improve the safety of C-sections in Ethiopia, where the majority of C-sections are essential surgical procedures.
+The program was implemented at nine maternity hospitals in Ethiopia as part of a rigorous study to evaluate its impact on C-section care and improve the safety of women undergoing this common operation.
+Over 10,000 patients have been enrolled and followed across sequential intervention phases.

 Surgical team performing surgery